 Hand Cranked Coffee Grinder

-We wrote an article about coffee and we really do love that morning cup a lot.
+We really do love that morning cup of coffee – a lot!
 There is something purposeful, zen like in pouring some beans into a hopper and cranking the grinder until you have perfect, fresh coffee grinds.
-You couldn’t pay me to put those gorgeous beans in some nasty old electric grinder.
-It’s just not the same.
+It only takes a minute or two, and really isn’t a hardship.

 Stove Top Kettle